vcc-csc212/sp21-archive/_docs/2-about/staff.md

 : Please only email me (vcchavez [at] uri [dot] edu) with personal questions or meeting requests.
 For all logistics or assignment questions contribute to our collective knowledgebase on [Piazza]( https://piazza.com/uri/spring2021/csc212/).

 Hours
-: Open availabilty before and after class on Tuesdays and Thursdays.
-Email me to set up a time.
+: After class on Tuesdays and Thursdays.
+Email me to set up a separate time.

 #### About your TAs {#tas}
 <br><br>Christian: